Angels on horseback: History

 The origins of the dish are unclear.
 The name most likely derives from the French anges à cheval, and there appears to be no significance in the oyster/angel and bacon/horse links.
 Its first occurrence, according to the Oxford English Dictionary and other sources, is in 1888, in Mrs Beeton's Book of Household Management.
 However, there is a reference in an Australian newspaper to the dish, which includes a brief recipe, from 1882.

 References to angels on horseback in the United States date to the mid- to late 1890s.
 One of the earliest references in an American newspaper is an 1896 article from The New York Times, where the dish is suggested as an appetizer; according to the Times, the dish is to be credited to Urbain Dubois, the chef of the German Emperor, then Kaiser Wilhelm II.
 In this version, the angels on horseback are skewered, sprinkled with cayenne pepper, and broiled.
 The article suggests serving the dish with lemon and parsley, but without toast.
 In the 1930s, they are suggested as part of a picnic menu, and in 1948 again as an appetizer.
 In the 1950s, American newspapers featured the dish with interest, from papers including the Chicago Tribune, with the articles "For Oyster Treat, Try Angels on Horseback: They're Delectable Appetizer Sunday Menu", and "These Angels on Horseback Are Oysters", and the Los Angeles Times.

 Angels on horseback did achieve a certain popularity in the 1960s in Washington, D.C.; Evangeline Bruce, wife of US ambassador and diplomatic envoy David K. E. Bruce and renowned for her "Washington soirees", served them regularly during the Kennedy administration but even there, the name itself was not commonplace, as suggested by the words of gossip columnist Liz Smith: "Sometimes the oysters were raw, sometimes they were grilled and wrapped in bacon.
 Then Mrs. Bruce called them Angels on Horseback."
 As late as the 1980s, the Chicago Tribune published an article calling the dish "intriguing", suggesting it had not yet become commonplace in the United States.

-Publications from the 1990s onwards discuss angels on horseback as an indulgence or a delicacy with frequency.
+Publications from the 1990s onwards discuss angels on horseback as an indulgence or a delicacy.
 1001 Foods to Die For noted it as an indulgence in North America due to the elevation of oysters to a delicacy status.
 The Diner's Dictionary: Word Origins of Food and Drink noted that the luxury of oysters results in cocktail sausages replacing the oysters.